-Most of my work centers on (re)discovering forgotten women writers who excelled in the areas of supernatural literature and popular fiction.
+I earned my PhD in Victorian literature in 2007, and since that time, most of my work centers on (re)discovering neglected women writers who excelled in the areas of supernatural literature and popular fiction.
 So basically, I read a lot of ghost stories!
 My first monograph, Women’s Ghost Literature in Nineteenth-Century Britain (2013), surveyed social elements in supernatural stories and poems from nineteenth-century British women writers, including works by Anne Bannerman, Charlotte Dacre, Marianne Furlong, Elizabeth Gaskell, Christina Rossetti, Vernon Lee, Charlotte Riddell, Margaret Oliphant, Ellen Wood, and Bithia Mary Croker.

 My most recent book, Women’s Colonial Gothic Writing, 1850-1930: Haunted Empire (2018), was inspired by the concluding chapter of Women’s Ghost Literature and allowed me to explore in more depth British women’s involvement with colonialism.
 Women’s Colonial Gothic Writing spans the British Empire (Canada, the Caribbean, Africa, India, Australia, and New Zealand) and includes works by Susanna Moodie, Isabella Valancy Crawford, Florence Marryat, Mary Kingsley, Margery Lawrence, Bithia Mary Croker, Alice Perrin, Barbara Baynton, Mary Fortune, and Katherine Mansfield.